 For this reason, Social Security must evaluate an individualís earnings when they apply for disability, and also during future reviews of their claim--this is known as a continuing disability review, or CDR.

 SGA, or substantial gainful activity, is tied to a specific monetary amount; in other words, a monthly earnings limit.
 To put it briefly, if a person who is filing for disability is earning more than the SGA amount, their claim will be given what is referred to as a technical denial.

 The SGA amount is subject to change as a result of inflation adjustments.
-Currently, for 2012, the SGA amount is $1010.00.
+Currently, for 2014, the SGA amount is $1070.00.
 Please keep in mind that this is gross monthly earned income (before taxes).

-The Social Security administrationís definition of disability is based on an individualís inability to engage in work activity that produces substantial and gainful income; in other words, the inability to work and earn at least that much--the current limit for SGA--per month.
+The Social Security administrationís definition of disability is based on an individualís inability to engage in work activity that produces substantial and gainful income; in other words, the inability to work and earn at least that much (the current limit for SGA per month).